Privacy Policy

 8. Protection of personal data

-Data security and the protection of personal data is of paramount importance to us.
-We use appropriate technical and organisational safeguards to protect personal data.
-We also ensure that our systems are fault-tolerant and that data can be recovered.
-Access to personal data is limited to specifically authorised parties.
-Those who process personal data are bound by a duty of confidentiality in relation to the processing of personal data.
+Data security and the protection of personal data are of utmost importance to us.
+We use appropriate technical and organizational safeguards to protect personal data.
+We also ensure the fault tolerance of our systems and data recovery capabilities.
+Access to personal data is limited to specifically authorized parties only.
+Parties processing personal data are subject to a duty of confidentiality regarding matters related to the processing of personal data.

-Manual material is stored in a locked room in a locked filing cabinet at the service providers' premises.
+Manual material is stored in the service providers' premises in a locked room in a locked filing cabinet.

 9. Rights of data subjects

-Data subjects have rights to their personal data under data protection legislation.
-However, the application of these rights in each individual situation depends on the purpose and context in which the personal data are used.
+Data subjects have rights under data protection legislation regarding their personal data.
+However, the application of rights in each individual situation depends on the purpose and situation of the use of personal data.

 • Right of access to personal data.
-The data subject has the right to obtain confirmation from
+The data subject has the right to receive confirmation as to whether

 • Right to rectification of personal data.
-Subject to certain limitations, the data subject has the right to obtain the rectification or erasure of inaccurate or incorrect data.
+The data subject has the right, with certain restrictions, to demand the correction or deletion of incorrect or inaccurate information.

 • Right to erasure of personal data.
-The data subject has the right to request the erasure of his or her personal data in accordance with the conditions laid down in data protection legislation.
-Upon request, we will delete the personal data unless we are required to retain the personal data by law or any other applicable exception under data protection legislation.
+The data subject has the right to request the erasure of their personal data in accordance with the requirements of data protection legislation.
+Upon request, we will delete personal data unless legislation or another applicable exception under data protection legislation requires us to retain the personal data.

 • Right to restriction of processing.
-The data subject has the right, under the conditions set out in data protection legislation, to request the restriction of the processing of personal data in certain circumstances.
+The data subject has the right, in accordance with the requirements of data protection legislation, to request the restriction of the processing of personal data in certain situations.

-• The right to transfer personal data.
-Data subjects have the right to request the transfer of their personal data to another controller.
-In principle, the right of portability applies to personal data which the data subject has provided to the controller in a structured and machine-readable form, the processing of which is based on the data subject's consent or on a contract and/or the processing of which is carried out automatically.
+• Right to data portability.
+The data subject has the right to request the transfer of their personal data to another controller.
+The right to transfer applies, as a starting point, to such personal data that the data subject has provided to the controller in a structured and machine-readable format, and the processing of which is based on the data subject's consent or contract, and/or for which the processing is carried out automatically.

-• The right to object to processing.
-The data subject has the right to object to the processing of personal data based on legitimate interests, including profiling, in accordance with the conditions set out in data protection legislation.
-We may refuse a request if the processing is necessary for the purposes of compelling legitimate interests pursued by the controller or a third party.
-However, the data subject always has the right to object to the processing of personal data for direct marketing purposes and profiling for direct marketing purposes.
+• Right to object to processing.
+The data subject has the right, in accordance with the requirements of data protection legislation, to object to the processing of personal data based on legitimate interests, including profiling.
+We may refuse the request if the processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party.
+However, the data subject always has the right to object to the processing of personal data for direct marketing purposes and profiling related to direct marketing.

-• The right to withdraw consent.
-Where the processing of personal data is based on the data subject's consent, the data subject has the right to withdraw his or her consent to the processing of personal data concerning him or her.
-Withdrawal of consent shall have no effect on the processing previously carried out.
+• Right to withdraw consent.
+If the processing of personal data is based on the data subject's consent, the data subject has the right to withdraw their consent to the processing of personal data concerning them.
+The withdrawal of consent does not affect the processing carried out prior to the withdrawal.

-We hope you will contact us if you have any questions about the processing of your personal data.
+We hope you will contact us if you have any questions regarding the processing of your personal data.

-You can send a request for data subject rights by letter or email using the contact details provided in this Privacy Policy.
+You can send a request regarding the rights of the data subject by letter or email using the contact information provided in this privacy statement.

-The identity of the applicant may be verified before the request is processed.
-The request will be answered within a reasonable time and, in principle, within one month of the request and the verification of identity.
-If the request cannot be granted, the refusal will be made explicit.
+The identity of the requester may be verified before processing the request.
+The request will be answered within a reasonable time and, as a starting point, within one month of the submission of the request and verification of identity.
+If the request cannot be granted, the refusal will be notified separately.

 10. Right to lodge a complaint with a supervisory authority

-The data subject has the right to lodge a complaint with the competent data protection authority if he or she considers that his or her personal data have been processed in breach of the data protection legislation.
+The data subject has the right to lodge a complaint with the competent data protection authority if the data subject considers that their personal data has been processed in violation of data protection legislation.

-You can find the contact details of the Finnish Data Protection Authority here.
+You can find the contact information for the Finnish Data Protection Authority here.

 11. Changes to the Privacy Policy

-This Privacy Policy may need to be amended from time to time.
-Changes may also be based on changes in data protection legislation.
-We therefore encourage you to periodically review this Privacy Statement to identify any changes.
+This privacy policy may need to be changed from time to time.
+The changes may also be based on changes in data protection legislation.
+We encourage you to periodically review the privacy policy for changes.
 The latest version is available on our website.